TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 24/Matthew 24.13.md

 ---

-But he that endureth to the end, the same shall be saved.
+But he who endures to the end, the same will be saved.